 I explore many subjects-nature, human figure, portrait, abstract and more!
 I experiment with media, color combinations and techniques striving for a look of spontaneity in my work.

 I am inspired by Michelangelo, Leonardo Da Vinci, Franz Kline, Richard Diebenkorn, Matisse and Robert Kushner to name a few.
 I hope my work inspires others to discover their own creativity!

 Visual Arts: Illustration, Mixed Media, Painting, Visual Arts Instructor; Body paint and face painting

-Julie Young is a visual artist from Indianapolis, IN.
-While using various mediums, with acrylic paint being her current focus, she creates works of art to enlighten the hearts of others.
-Using bright colors, crisp lines, and whimsical flowing designs Julie creates paintings and sculptures to represent the world around and within us all.
-Her artwork fluctuates in many various styles from cartoon, realism, abstract, minimalism, graphic design, and impressionism to conceive different emotional conclusions for different topics.
+I am a visual artist from Indianapolis, IN.
+While using various mediums, with acrylic paint being my current focus, I create works of art to enlighten the hearts of others and bring health and happiness into my own life.
+Using bright colors, crisp lines, and whimsical flowing designs I create paintings and sculptures to represent the world around and within us all.
+My works are inspired by dreams, meditation experiences, folklore, metaphysics, and the world observed from my imaginative perspective.

 Disclaimer: The Arts Council of Indianapolis provides this database and website as a service to artists, arts organizations, and consumers alike.
 All information contained within the database and website was provided by the artists or arts organizations.
 No adjudication or selection process was used to develop this site or the artists and organizations featured.
 While the Arts Council of Indianapolis makes every effort to present accurate and reliable information on this site, it does not endorse, approve, or certify such information, nor does it guarantee the accuracy, completeness, efficacy, timeliness, or correct sequencing of such information.